RobertJansen1/OpenStack-Docs/_posts/migrations/2025-10-29-faq-migrations.md

 ## Will our SSH keys be migrated?

-Yes they will, your SSH keys wil be copied to the new region but only for the instance (it will not be migrated to your user).
+Yes they will, your SSH keys will be copied to the new region but only for the instance (it will not be migrated to your user).

 -----